History of Shiraz: Recent history

 Recently many historical sites in the city were renovated.
 But in 1979, the Islamic regime demolished the beautifully restored house that had belonged to Sayyid 'Ali Muhammad Shirazi, the Bab, and built a mosque on the site.
 The Shiraz International Airport is expanded.

 Agriculture has always been a major part of the economy in and around Shiraz.
 This is partially due to a relative abundance of water compared to the surrounding deserts.
 The Gardens of Shiraz and "Evenings of Shiraz" are famous throughout Iran and the middle east.
 The moderate climate and the beauty of the city has made it a major tourist attraction.

 Shiraz is also home to many Iranian Jews, although most have immigrated to the United States and Israel in the last half of the twentieth century, particularly after the Islamic Revolution.
-Along with Tehran and Esfahan Shiraz is one of the handful of Iranian cities with sizable Jewish populations and more than one active synagogue.
+Along with Tehran and Isfahan Shiraz is one of the handful of Iranian cities with sizable Jewish populations and more than one active synagogue.

 The municipality of Shiraz and the related cultural institutions have promoted and carried out many important restoration and reconstruction projects through the city.
-Among the most recent ones are the complete restoration of the Arg of Karim Khan and of the Vakil Bath as well as a comprehensive plan for the preservation of the old city quarters.
-Other noteworthy initiatives of the municipality include the total renovation of the Qur'an Gate and the mausoleum of the poet Khwaju Kermani, both located in the Allahu Akbar Gorge, as well as the grand project of expansion of the mausoleum of the world-famous poet Hafiz.
+Among the most recent ones are the complete restoration of the Arg of Karim Khan and of the Vakil Bathhouse as well as a comprehensive plan for the preservation of the old city quarters.
+Other noteworthy initiatives of the municipality include the total renovation of the Qur'an Gate and the mausoleum of the poet Khwaju Kermani, both located in the Allahu Akbar Gorge, as well as the grand project of expansion of the mausoleum of the world-famous poet Hafez.